enemonsieur/offis_repo/PROJECTS/Videos Tiktok.md

 # 7 apps I need to stay focus with ADHD
 1. Freedom: I can't resist distractions, I'll automaticaly jump
 2. Google Assistant: It seems dumb but with my un focussed brain its easy to forget about meetings If I don't write it.
 With google assitant the second I plan something I can vocalize it and have it saved instead of writing
 3. Mediation App: Idk about you but I always have these moments where I'm too excited, and I try to do everything.
 Therefore I can't stay calm without my legs shivering, etc...
-When I need to reassemble myself I'll open a meditation app like: "" and jus
+When I need to reassemble myself I'll open a meditation app like: "" for just 5 to 10 minutes.
+If you can't meditate, don't mind.
+Its not about being calm for long.
+Your brain will go in every direction as mine does.
+But if you can handle that for 5-10 min, you'll feel your "arousal level" slowly dropping.
+You just have to "survive 5 min"
+4. Natural Reader: You probably never heard of that.
+But it's the best reading /listen app period.
+It's Like Kindle and Audible at the same time.
+But why would someone with attention disorder need it?
+Here's the thing.
+When I'm doing boring stuff like feeling an excel spreadsheet, or running, or doing the dishes, I can easily focus for periods of
 # Publish more consistenly
 Wanna know what separates the top 1% content creator from the crowd?